What Do Licensed Practical or Licensed Vocational Nurse Do?

 - Pediatric Licensed Practical Nurse (PEDIATRIC LPN)

 - Private Duty Nurse

 In the United States, there were 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 88,900 new jobs for Licensed Practical or Licensed Vocational Nurse by 2026.
-The BLS estimates 62,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 62,700 job openings in this field each year.

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-How Much Does a LP or LV Nurse Make?
+What is the Average Salary of a LP or LV Nurse

 The salary for Licensed Practical and Licensed Vocational Nurses ranges between about $33,680 and $62,160 a year.